How Much Does A Divorce Cost In The UK? A Complete Guide!

+Mediation can be a very useful tool to help keep the cost of a divorce down.
 During mediation, you and your partner will meet with an independent, trained mediator who can help you constructively discuss and resolve disagreements such as financial issues and childcare arrangements.

 Attendance at a Mediation Information and Assessment Meeting (MIAM) is mandatory before you can progress your divorce to the court, but it should not be seen just as a hoop to jump through.
 The mediator will explain in the course of the MIAM how mediation works and will consider whether it is suitable in your particular case.
 If both parties involved in the divorce can enter into mediation with a genuine desire to communicate and a commitment to the process, mediation can prove a much less financially and emotionally taxing method of resolving divorce disputes and a helpful option for keeping the cost of a divorce down.